 2. Payroll Factor: The payroll factor is a fraction.
-The numerator is the total wages, salaries, and other compensation paid to employees in Indiana for services rendered for the business, and the denominator is the total of such compensation for services rendered for the business everywhere.
-Normally, the Indiana payroll will match the unemployment compensation reports filed with Indiana as determined under the Model Unemployment Compensation Act.
-Compensation is paid in Indiana if (a) the individual's service is performed entirely within Indiana; (b) the individual's service is performed both within and outside Indiana, but the service performed outside Indiana is incidental to the individual's service within Indiana; (c) some of the service is performed within Indiana and (1) the base of operations, or if there is no base of operations, the place where the service is directed or controlled is in Indiana; or (2) the base of operations or the place where the service is directed or controlled is not in any state in which some part of the service is performed, but the individual's residence is in Indiana.
-Payments to independent contractors and others not classified as employees are not included in the factor.
+The numerator is the total wages, salaries, and other compensation paid to employees in this state for services rendered for the business, and the denominator is the total of such compensation for services rendered for the business everywhere.
+Normally, the Indiana payroll will match the unemployment compensation reports filed with the state as determined under the Model Unemployment Compensation Act.
+Compensation is paid in this state if (a) the individual's service is performed entirely within the state; (b) the individual's service is performed both within and outside the state, but the service performed outside the state is incidental to the individual's service within the state; (c) some of the service is performed within the state and (1) the base of operations or, if there is no base of operations, the place from which the service is directed or controlled is in the state; or (2) the base of operations or the place from which the service is directed or controlled is not in any state in which some part of the service is performed, but the individual's residence is in this state.
+Payments to independent contractors and others not classified as employees are not to be included in the factor.
 Payments to employees for service attributable to nonbusiness income should be excluded.
-The portion of an employee's salary directly contributed to a Section 401K plan is included in the factor; however, the employer's matching contribution is not.
+That portion of an employee's salary directly contributed to a Section 401K plan is to be included in the factor; however, the employer's matching contribution will not be included in the factor.